 Big things come in small packages at Canadian International School’s Tanjong Katong cosy campus, which delivers a well-rounded primary education boosted by excellent outdoor learning, STEAM and bilingualism.

 View our tour of the Lakeside campus here.

-The Tanjong Katong campus, affectionately known as TK, is a small, intimate school for students from two to 12 years; there are approximately 900 students here.
+The Tanjong Katong campus, affectionately known as TK, is a small, intimate school for students from 2 to 12 years; there are approximately 900 students here.
 TK does its best to create a close-knit school community with inter-connecting recreational areas and classrooms having direct access to a newly built Outdoor Discovery Centre.
 Other learning spaces include a library, an outdoor amphitheatre, a STEAM makerspace, a covered sports court, playing field, gym, and outdoor classroom.

 The school moved onto the site of the former Tanjong Katong Girls’ School in 2007, which is a heritage site with plenty of charm.
 While some of TK's facilities are not as glitzy as at other schools in the city, they are every bit as modern.
 In the school’s own words, "it's an intimate environment in lush green surroundings."
-And that is like a breath of fresh of air in a city such as Singapore.
+And that is like a breath of fresh air in a city such as Singapore.